-A 2007 study cited by The Safety Record newsletter provides some insight into the types of injuries that are typically suffered by patrons of water parks.
-It revealed that out of 325 patients:
+A 2007 study cited by The Safety Record newsletter shows the statistic of accidents that involve with water parks.
+Out of the 325 patients, there were:

-- 18% were fractures to arms, legs or extremities
+- 18% got fractures to arms, legs or extremities

-- 15% were sprains to arms, legs or extremities
+- 15% got sprains to arms, legs or extremities

 Of course, the design and nature of the ride directly influences the types of injuries that may occur.
 For instance, slides on which a rider slides head-first are much more likely to produce traumatic brain injuries and cervical spine injuries.